virtualmin/virtualmin.com/content/docs/Installation/uninstall.md

 ```text
 virtualmin downgrade-license --perform
 ```

-**Note:** It will completely replace Virtualmin Pro package with GPL variant, making it impossible to use Pro features anymore.
+{{< note "It will completely replace Virtualmin Pro package with GPL variant, making it impossible to use Pro features anymore.
 It will also disable all reseller accounts.
-By downgrading to GPL, you will no longer support the product development.</small>
+By downgrading to GPL, you will no longer support the product development."
+"Note:" "notification" >}}